druce/druce.github.io/_posts/2020-12-06-portfolio-optimization.md

 In this more inflationary period, somewhat more gold would have been optimal.

-Finally, let's look at 1983-2018, i.e. the era of disinflation:
+Finally, let's look at 1983-2018, i.e. the era of disinflation (compare the gold marker vs. the previous chart):

 ![Efficient frontier](/assets/2020/efficientfrontier3.png)